tsionassefa/AirBnB_clone/README.md

 ### Installation
-Clone the repository; git clone https://github.com/tsionassefa/AirBnB_clone Open the /AirBnB_clone directory and execute console.py
+Clone the repository; git clone https://github.com/tsionassefa/AirBnB_clone

+Open the AirBnB_clone directory and execute console.py

 You need to have python installed on your machine.